📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Despite this, the system remains largely understudied.
 Currently, very little is known about the seasonal or long-term variability of PM in the system, the contribution of different sources to overall PM concentrations, the role of ambient meteorology and seasonal cycles, or the effectiveness of cleaning regimes conducted by Transport for London.
 These uncertainties continue to impact Londoners daily, and are vital to examine in order to build a healthier city.

-This PhD project will address these uncertainties by developing a range of low-cost air quality sensors to be deployed simultaneously across multiple stations in the system, both on identified platforms and station entrances.
-This will allow for long-term (> 1 year) monitoring of PM concentrations, source-differentiation using PM size bin number concentrations, modelling of dispersion within the system, and evaluation of ongoing cleaning regimes and filtration units to be installed by TfL as a management option for PM within the LU.
+This PhD project will address these uncertainties by developing a range of low-cost air quality sensors to be deployed simultaneously across multiple stations in the system, on identified platforms.
+This will allow for spatial monitoring of PM concentrations, source-differentiation using PM size bin number concentrations, modelling of dispersion within the system, and evaluation of ongoing cleaning regimes and filtration units to be installed by TfL as a management option for PM within the LU.
 Source differentiation will be supported by collecting dust samples within the LU that will be analysed in the QMUL labs by ICP-MS.

-These approaches will lead to new insights on the seasonal cycle of pollution on the LU, the impact of above ground meteorology on pollutant concentrations, allow for mitigation measures to be proposed, and inform policy makers to initiate discussions around the introduction of indoor air quality guidelines.
+These approaches will lead to new insights on the current pollution conditions on the LU, the success and suitability of current and future cleaning procedures, and inform policy makers to initiate discussions around the introduction of indoor air quality guidelines.

 Publications